cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/saml-migration.md

 {{% /expand %}}
 <br>

-If you want to set up a new application, see the [general workflow](/platform-deep-dive/organization/organization-settings/saml-sso/#general-configuration-workflow) and configuration parameters for [Okta](/platform-deep-dive/organization/organization-settings/saml-sso/#okta).
+If you want to set up a new application, follow this [instruction](/platform-deep-dive/organization/organization-settings/saml-sso/#okta).

 <!--
 ##### Gallery SAML App for Cobalt